nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 the [FAQ](#faq) section can help with troubleshooting your problem, and the [command summary](#command-summary) will give you an overview of all the commands you can use with NUSBuddy.

+> Icons used in this guide:
+>
+> This guide uses blocks of text with icons to denote certain warnings, notes and extra features.
+>
+> 💡 refers to an important note
+>
+> ❗️ refers to a warning
+>
+> ℹ️ refers to additional information that may be useful to note

 ## Table of contents

 * [Quick Start](#quick-start)